Prandar/TapTapBird/README.md

 - - - - - - - - - - - - -
 Known issues:
   - clunky UI that can be unreadable depending on the resolution/ratio
-  - The gamer High Score needs to be displayed at least twice to be actualised